Duda Salabert

-Duda Salabert Rosa (born 2 May 1981) is a Brazilian politician, environmentalist, and teacher.
+Duda Salabert Rosa is a Brazilian politician, environmentalist, and teacher.
 In 2020, she became the first transgender person to serve on the city council of Belo Horizonte after campaigning as a Democratic Labour Party candidate.
 She was elected with over 37,000 votes, more than any city council candidate in the history of Minas Gerais at the time.

-Since 2023, she's representing the state of Minas Gerais as a federal deputy.
+Since 2023, she has represented the state of Minas Gerais as a federal deputy.

 Personal life

 Salabert began working as a teacher in 2002.
 She cofounded Transvest, a non-governmental organization focused on combating transphobia.

-Duda is a lesbian, married with Raíssa.
+Duda is married to Raíssa.
 In 2019, they had a child and chose a gender-neutral name for them.